 Vinegar eels: are relatively easy to culture but they have a strong smell.
 I usually have multiple cultures running at once, in case one culture dies off.
 Although, they do not need any maintenance and are very easy to culture, harvesting the culture is not as easy.

-Vinegar eels are a very good source of protein (50%) and fat (20%), therefor it is great food for guppy fry, because will help in growth.
-Adult guppies should not be fed with vinegar eels to many times, due to high fat content.
+Vinegar eels are a very good source of protein (50%) and fat (20%), therefore it is great food for guppy fry, because will help in growth.
+Adult guppies should not be fed with vinegar eels to many times, due to high-fat content.

 Frozen / Dried Food for Guppies